LinVisual/Anime-CBT1-Reverse/README.md

 ## Project Structure

-### /Binaries

-Decrypted binary files

-You can load them using standard, unmodified Il2Cpp tools

 ### /Anime Reverse/Assets/CBT1 Assets

 Assets extracted using a modified version of UtinyRipper (Some serialized data may not be fully compatible with standard Unity and could cause errors)